 Genesis 4 – Cain & Abel

-As time goes by, Adam and Eve began having children.
+In time, Adam and Eve began having children.
 Genesis Chapter 4 tells us about two of their grown sons.
 Abel is a shepherd, and a follower of God.
 Cain is a farmer who doesn’t like rules.
 Adam and Eve’s struggle with obeying God continues in their son.

 When the time came for them to make an offering to the Lord, Abel brought fat portions from some of the firstborn of his flock, and Cain brought some of the fruits of his labor in the soil.
 Genesis 4:4-5 tells us God was pleased with Abel’s offering, but not with Cain’s.
 Although it is not specified in these verses the specific reason why, we can get several clues from other verses of Scripture.